KM-1915/printf/README.md

-Handle the precision for non-custom conversion specifiers.
+Handle the 0 flag character for non-custom conversion specifiers.